 G-Specific skills to enhance professionalism including presentation (technical and practical), oral communication, and interpersonal skills.

 H-An understanding of financial reporting.

-I-An awareness on local, national and global scales – of engineering issues and an appreciation of how Al-Kindi can lead or assist change for the better.
+I-An awareness on local, national and global scales – of engineering issues and an appreciation of how the Company can lead or assist change for the better.